Overdue Sequels

 MIA Since: Chrono Cross (1999)

 Chrono Trigger is possibly the single greatest RPG ever created and many consider it to be the perfect game.
 For obvious reasons, the expectations were ridiculously high when its sequel was released five years later.
 Whether or not Chrono Cross lived up to the original is debatable, but it was still one of the best RPGs of its era.
 Both games had beautiful visuals, epic soundtracks, compelling plot twists, and unique approaches to random battles.
 It’s been over two decades since we’ve seen an entry into the Chrono saga.
 For comparison, we’ve seen over a dozen Final Fantasy sequels and spinoffs in that same time frame!
-I’m certainly not calling for Square-Enix to whore out the Chrono Trigger franchise, but I don’t think one new Chrono game every couple of generations is too much to ask for.
-Many key figures at Square have expressed their interest to develop a sequel, and Square even registered a trademark for Chrono Break.
+I’m certainly not calling for Square Enix to whore out the Chrono Trigger franchise, but I don’t think one new Chrono game every couple of generations is too much to ask for.
+Many key figures at Square Enix have expressed their interest to develop a sequel, and Square Enix even registered a trademark for Chrono Break.
 However, it is extremely unlikely we will ever see one.
-Square-Enix has evidently chosen to follow the money.
-This means that they’ll continue to focus their attention on more popular franchises like Final Fantasy and Dragon Quest.
+Square Enix has evidently chosen to follow the money.
+Unfortunately, this means that they’ll continue to focus their attention on more popular franchises like Final Fantasy and Dragon Quest.

 2